cosmicc/LEDSmartClock/README.md

 # LEDSmartClock
 ## Summary

 LEDSmartClock is a ESP32 powered GPS/Wifi enabled wall clock with a 8x32 WS2812B LED matrix display.
 It has many features, including multiple ways to obtain and keep accurate date & time, timezone, location, local weather conditions, local weather alerts, and outdoor air quality.
 It has a web interface to display additional information, and many configuration options.
+It utilizes free subscriptions from openweathermap.org and ipgeolocation.io to obtain location and forecast information over the Internet.

 ## Features